How to use Content-Aware Fill in Photoshop CC 2020

 Learn how to use the powerful and improved Content-Aware Fill command in Photoshop CC 2020 to remove unwanted objects or repair missing detail in your photos!

-Content-Aware Fill was designed to make removing unwanted objects or distracting elements from your photos as easy as possible.
-Simply by drawing a selection around an area, Photoshop can instantly replace it with new image detail from the surrounding areas.
+Photoshop's Content-Aware Fill command was designed to make removing unwanted objects or distracting elements from your photos as easy as possible.
+Simply by drawing a selection around an area, Photoshop can instantly replace it with new image detail from surrounding areas.

-In this tutorial, I'll walk you through every new feature of Content-Aware Fill and show you step-by-step how to get great results.
-To follow along, you'll need Photoshop CC 2019.
-If you're already a Creative Cloud subscriber, make sure your copy of Photoshop CC is up to date.
-Let's get started!
+In this tutorial, I walk you through every feature of Content-Aware Fill, including the new features in CC 2020, and I show you step-by-step how to get great results.
+To follow along, you'll need Photoshop 2020 or later and you'll want to make sure that your copy is up to date.

 Draw a selection around the unwanted object

-Then I'll draw a rough selection outline around the woman in the center.
-For best results, stay close to the person, but also keep a bit of space around them so Photoshop has something to work with:
+Then I'll draw a rough selection outline around the woman on the left.
+For best results, stay close to the person or object but also keep a bit of space around them.
+This gives Photoshop some surrounding image detail to work with:

 Open Content-Aware Fill

-With the selection in place, go up to the Edit menu in the Menu Bar and choose the new Content-Aware Fill command.
-Note that in Photoshop CC 2019, you can still select Content-Aware from the Fill dialog box.
-But you won't have access to the new taskspace or its features:
+With the selection in place, go up to the Edit menu in the Menu Bar and choose Content-Aware Fill:

 The Sampling Brush Tool